IBM/doframework/README.md

 The testing framework can run locally or remotely.
 For optimal performance, run it on an OpenShift cluster.

-The framework relies on cloud object storage (COS) to interact with simulation products.
+The framework relies on Cloud Object Storage (COS) to interact with simulation products.

 # Configs